 - Retinal detachment

 Cataract surgery may be the only way to correct cataracts, but years of refinement and advancements have made it one of the safest eye surgeries today.
-If you are considering cataract surgery, call OCLI for your consultation.
+If you are considering cataract surgery, call OCLI at 1-866-SEE-OCLI or request a consultation.